qasimio/MQNotebook/README.md

 ## 💖 Support MQNotebook

-MQNotebook is developed and maintained by **Qasim Sethar (@qasimio)** to keep enterprise RAG workflows reliable on messy real-world documents.
+MQNotebook is developed and maintained by to keep enterprise RAG workflows reliable on messy real-world documents.

 If MQNotebook helps you build better retrieval systems, consider supporting continued development and maintenance: